hydraulic-software/conveyor/guidebook/docs/tutorial.md

 The command for macOS is different to those for Windows and Linux because Conveyor supports two CPU architectures for macOS, so you have to disambiguate which you want.
 The `-K` switch sets a key in the config file for the duration of that command only.
 Here we're setting the `app.machines` key which controls which targets to create packages for.

 ## Step 4.
-Build and upload the download site
+Build and serve the download site

 * [ ] Request a full build of the download / repository site: